zeisler/active_mocker/README.md

 [![Dependency Status](https://gemnasium.com/zeisler/active_mocker.svg)](https://gemnasium.com/zeisler/active_mocker)
 [![Gitter chat](https://badges.gitter.im/zeisler/active_mocker.png)](https://gitter.im/zeisler/active_mocker)

 ActiveMocker creates mocks classes from ActiveRecord models.
 Allowing your test suite to run very fast by not loading Rails or hooking to a database.
 It parses the schema definition and the defined methods on a model then saves a ruby file that can be included within a test.
+The mock can be run by themselves and include a partial implementation of ActiveRecord.
 Mocks are regenerated when the schema is modified so your mocks will not go stale.
 This prevents the case where your units tests pass but production code is failing.

 Example from a real app